inspec/inspec/docs-chef-io/content/inspec/reporters.md

 ### progress

 This reporter is very condensed and gives you a `.`(pass), `f`(fail), or `*`(skip) character per test and a small summary at the end.

+### progress-bar

+This reporter outputs real-time progress of a running InSpec profile using a progress bar and prints running control's ID with an indicator of control's status (Passed, failed or skipped).

 ### json-rspec